-Alcohol ban: State can’t dictate what citizens can eat or drink, says plea in Gujarat HC
+Gujarat prohibition: State can’t dictate what citizens eat or drink, says plea in HC

 The Gujarat High Court on Wednesday heard a batch of petitions challenging the state government’s Prohibition Act, under which the sale and consumption of liquor is banned, Bar and Bench reported.

-One of the petitions argued that provisions of the law were irrational and unfair, according to PTI.
+One of the petitions argued that the law was irrational and unfair, according to PTI.
 “The state cannot dictate what he [a citizen] will eat and what he will drink,” Rajiv Patel, the petitioner said.

 Patel added that citizens had the right to choose how to live as long as they weren’t causing any inconvenience to the society.